-John was elected to his sixth term in 2020, and he continues to fight for policy change in areas that will build a stronger Commonwealth and support his district.
-A full list of the legislation he filed can be found here, and below is a list of some of his legislative priorities for the 2021-2022 session.
+John was elected to his seventh term in 2022, and he continues to fight for policy change in areas that will build a stronger Commonwealth and support his district.
+A full list of the legislation he filed can be found here.

 Health Care Legislation